danila-ovcharov/timer-module/README.md

-<h1 align="center">timer module</h1>

-## About
+# timer module
-Simple timer with two parameters: id and deadline, where id is a .class selector.
+Simple timer with two parameters: id and deadline, where id is a .class selector
 <br><br>
 Example of timer call():
 <br>